hhru/api/docs_eng/resumes.md

 -----|-----|---------
 type | [object](#id-name-object) | Contact type. [preferred_contact_type](dictionaries.md) directory entry.
 value | string or [object](#value-object) | Contact value.
-Phone number: an [object](#value-object); email: a string. preferred | boolean | Is this the preferred method of communication. comment | string or null | Comment to the contact. verified | boolean or null | Is the phone number confirmed (when specifying a phone number).
+Phone number: an [object](#value-object); email: a string. preferred | boolean | Is this the preferred method of communication (should mention only one preferred contact as `"preferred": true`, if preferred flag is not sent default value for this parameter is `false`). comment | string or null | Comment to the contact. verified | boolean or null | Is the phone number confirmed (when specifying a phone number).